 - Bald-faced hornets – This species of hornet lives in colonies and is fairly aggressive and territorial.
 They will attack anyone or thing that comes near their nest.
 These hornets measure about ½ – ⅝-inch long and build large, enclosed paper nests in trees, shrubs, sheds, overhangs, utility poles, and other objects that are at least 3 or more feet off the ground.
 Their nests can be over 14-inches in diameter and more than 24-inches long, about the size of a basketball.
 They will not use the same nest year after year.
 You may notice bald-faced hornets in late summer during the day when they are most active.
 This is also the time of year when populations peak.
 Prevent attracting bald-faced hornets by keeping grills clean – they are attracted to meat.
 Also, ensure anything made from wood such as sheds, patio furniture, and fencing is sealed.

-- Cicada killer wasps – Measuring 1-1½-inch long, cicada killer wasps are often mistaken for the Asian murder hornet due to their large size.
+- Cicada killer wasps – Measuring 1-1½-inch long, cicada killer wasps are often mistaken for the northern giant hornet, or murder hornet, due to their large size.
 However, unlike the murder hornet, they rarely sting, unless accidentally squashed or mishandled.
 Cicada killers are solitary, which means they don’t have a colony to defend the nest.
 Females will dig a single nest in the ground.
 However, they may nest communally with several nests located in a small area.
 Their main goal is to capture cicadas for their larvae to feed on.
 To prevent ground nesting, try packing down loose soil and letting your lawn grow to a medium height.

 Keep a lookout for stinging insect activity.
 Early detection can help prevent colonies from taking over your yard and reduce the risk of being stung.